 Other pedestrians also present a wide range of potential dangers.
 You should typically try to walk on the right side of a sidewalk, since most pedestrians naturally mimic driving habits, and make sure you pass other people safely.
 In crowded areas, it can be easy to get pushed or knocked by someone else, which can be dangerous on slippery ground due to ice and snow.
 Just as motorists should share the road to drive responsibly, pedestrians should always share sidewalks and make room for each other.

-If you or someone you love has been injured due to a slip and fall that resulted from another person’s negligence, then call Wingate, Russotti, Shapiro & Halperin, LLP today at (212) 986-7353.
+If you or someone you love has been injured due to a slip and fall that resulted from another person’s negligence, then call Wingate, Russotti, Shapiro, Moses & Halperin, LLP today at (212) 986-7353.
 We can talk about your case and discuss the options available to you.